USS Paul Jones (DD-230)

 USS Paul Jones (DD-230/AG–120) was a Clemson-class destroyer in the United States Navy during World War II.
-It was the second ship named for John Paul Jones.
+It was the third ship named for John Paul Jones.

 Construction and commissioning

 Paul Jones was laid down 23 December 1919 and launched 30 September 1920 from William Cramp & Sons; sponsored by Miss Ethel Bagley; and commissioned 19 April 1921.

 Service history

 After shakedown, Paul Jones joined the Atlantic Fleet for maneuvers, training, and coastal operations until transferred to the Pacific in 1923.
 She crossed the Pacific and joined the Asiatic Fleet in protecting American interest in the troubled Far East.
 Paul Jones participated in the Yangtze River Patrol and was assigned other patrol duties along the China coast, while making occasional voyages to and from Manila.

 As flagship of Destroyer Squadron 29, Asiatic Fleet, she received the news of the attack on Pearl Harbor 8 December 1941, at Tarakan, Borneo, and immediately prepared for action.
 She got underway with Marblehead, Stewart, Barker, and Parrott for Makassar Strait and for the remainder of December acted as picket boat in the vicinity of Lombok Strait and Soerabaja Harbor, Java.